theirish81/redplant/doc/prometheus.md

 prometheus:
   port: 9002
   path: "/metrics"
+  namespace: "redplant"
 ```
-This will expose Prometheus metrics on port 9002, path: `/metrics`
+This will expose Prometheus metrics on port 9002, path: `/metrics`.
+You can use whatever namespace you prefer.
+If
+omitted, it will default to `redplant`.

 ## Sidecar / Transformer configuration